Coffee Terms Illustrated

 Outer Skin

 Outer SkinThe thick outermost membrane of the coffee cherry (fruit), similar to the skin of a grape.
 In the wet, and semi-dry processes, the skin of ripe coffee cherries is removed before drying the coffee beans.
-In the dry process, the skin is left in place while the whole ripe coffee cherries are dried to allow separation of the dried skin, pulp and hull from the coffee beans.
+In the dry process, the skin is left in place while the whole ripe coffee cherries are dried to allow easier separation of the skin, pulp and hull from the coffee beans.

 Parchment